inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

       All Shopify applications are hosted PCI Compliance Level 1, the maximum security level.
 And they are regularly audited.
-Using Magento (not cloud) you are responsible for the security, and it’s your responsibility to apply all the security patches.
+Using Magento (not cloud) you are responsible for the all the security aspects.

       start-important-text(text:Using Shopify, security is one less thing to worry about|align:center)end-important-text